 By Julio Rivera,

-Julio Rivera is a business and political strategist, Editorial Director for Reactionary Times, and a political commentator and columnist.
-His writing, which is focused on cybersecurity and politics, has been published by many of the most heavily trafficked websites in the world.
+Julio Rivera is a business and political strategist, cybersecurity researcher, Editorial Director for Reactionary Times, and a political commentator and columnist.
+His writing, which is focused on cybersecurity and politics, has been published by many of the most respected news organizations in the world.